 When that happens, the company has identified problems or inefficiencies within just one department, but because a company is heavily interconnected, what affects one department often affects other departments.
 While it’s certainly easier to reorganize a department, it’s not uncommon for a company to overhaul its entire company structure in one fell swoop.

-How to reorganize a department or company
+How to restructure a company or department

 1. Start with your business strategy